Revolver Ocelot: Appearances

-Metal Gear Solid 2: Sons of Liberty

-Revolver Ocelot, now known as Shalashaska (シャラシャーシカ, Sharashāshika), returns in the sequel Metal Gear Solid 2: Sons of Liberty after gaining a new surgically attached right arm that originally belonged to Liquid, resulting in a dormant personality which takes over Ocelot's mind whenever Solid Snake is nearby.
+Revolver Ocelot, now known as Shalashaska (シャラシャーシカ, Sharashāshika), returns in the sequel Metal Gear Solid 2: Sons of Liberty.
+He gains a new, surgically attached right-arm that originally belonged to Liquid, resulting in a dormant personality which takes over Ocelot's mind whenever Solid Snake is nearby.
 During the game's introductory Tanker Chapter, he is seemingly under Sergei Gurlukovich's employ, but ends up betraying his old friend when Ocelot hijacks Metal Gear RAY, framing Snake and Otacon for the deed.
 During the game's main Plant Chapter, Ocelot then forms part of the terrorist group "Sons of Liberty" with Solidus Snake but ends up betraying the former President as well after revealing his true allegiance to the Patriots, a group that controls the United States.
-Shortly afterwards, Ocelot is taken over by Liquid and escapes from Snake, Solidus and Raiden to kill the Patriots' leaders.
+Shortly afterwards, Ocelot is taken over by Liquid and escapes from Snake, Solidus, and Raiden to kill the Patriots' leaders.

-Metal Gear Solid 3: Snake Eater

-A young version of the character, known as Major Ocelot (オセロット少佐, Oserotto Shōsa), is featured in the prequel Metal Gear Solid 3: Snake Eater (set four decades before the original Metal Gear Solid) as a GRU Major under Colonel Volgin's command and the leader of his own "Ocelot Unit" within GRU.
+A young version of the character, known as Major Ocelot (オセロット少佐, Oserotto Shōsa), is featured in the prequel Metal Gear Solid 3: Snake Eater (set four decades before the original Metal Gear Solid).
+He's a GRU Major under Colonel Volgin's command and the leader of his own "Ocelot Unit" within GRU.
 His encounters with Naked Snake are why he acquires a preference for revolvers (due to a tendency to absorb the gun's recoil with his elbow being more suited to shooting revolvers).
 Throughout the game, Ocelot's constant challenges with Snake eventually turn into a friendly rivalry.
 He is revealed to be Adamska (アダムスカ, Adamusuka), The Boss's illegitimate child.
 After the deaths of Volgin and The Boss, Ocelot is revealed to be a triple agent, taking orders from the Philosophers and the KGB, while also receiving orders from the Director of Central Intelligence.
-He was supposed to intercept and assist Snake, a mission he failed when another agent of the Philosophers, EVA, got there first.
+He was supposed to intercept and assist Snake; a mission he failed when another agent of the Philosophers, EVA, got there first.

-Metal Gear Solid: Portable Ops

 The young version of Ocelot, also known as ADAM (アダム, ADAMU), plays a minor (yet significant) role in the direct sequel Metal Gear Solid: Portable Ops.
-Initially in league with FOX's insurgency leader Gene, Ocelot assassinates the DCI in order to "end" the Philosophers and reports to someone that invites him to join the Philosophers' reorganized American branch.
+Initially in league with FOX's insurgency leader Gene, Ocelot assassinates the DCI in order to "end" the Philosophers before being invited to join the Philosophers' reorganized American branch.